bitxenia/astrawiki/README.md

 ## Troubleshooting

-- The node cannot receive incoming connections and, as a result, cannot collaborate.
+### The node cannot receive incoming connections and, as a result, cannot collaborate.
-  - This is most likely a port issue.
+If the node is set to collaborate and it fails to do so, the reason should most likely be a port issue.
 The `LibP2P` implementation uses `UPnP` to automatically open ports and detect the public IP.
-If the modem is outdated, you will need to manually open the ports and specify the public IP in the `createIpfsWikiNode` function.
+If the modem is outdated, you will need to manually open the ports and specify the public IP when creating the node in the `createIpfsWikiNode` init function.

-  - The ports that need to be opened manually are:
+The ports that need to be opened manually are:
-      - 4001
+- `4001` Used to receive `TCP` incoming connections.
-      - 4002
+- `4002` Used to receive `WebSocket` incoming connections.
-      - 4003
+- `4003` Used to receive `WebSocketSecure` upgraded by `autoTLS` incoming connections.

-  - If this does not work, your ISP may be using Double NAT, which prevents incoming connections.
+If this does not work, your ISP may be using Double NAT, which prevents incoming connections.
 In this case, you may need to contact your ISP to request a solution.

 ## License
 MIT (LICENSE-MIT / http://opensource.org/licenses/MIT)